kip-dk/angular-xrm-webresource/README.md

 Be aware, this xrm.service is way to simple to server all you needs when building WebResources for Dynaimcs 365, but at least it is a typescript based starting point.

-## Setup a development environment that allow development and test, directly in Visual Studio, without prior deployment to Dynamic 365
+## Setup a development environment that allow development and test, directly in Visual Studio, without prior deployment to Dynamics 365

 Now we have an end-to-end solution for building and deploying angular based application.
 But when it comes to doing development, this environment is way too cumbersome.
 The best solution would be if I could just use ```ng serve --open```.
 For normal angular application that is trivial.
 We are already there, however adding the Dynamics 365 Web Api service is adding complexity.
-We cannot get that service to run inside the ng serve, and using a hardcoded server const in the xrm.service will cause cross-domain scripting issues in the browser.
+We cannot get that service to run inside the ng serve, and using a hardcoded client const url in the xrm.service will cause cross-domain scripting issues in the browser.

 For now I have not been able to come up with a perfect solution.
 Maeby you can help.
 For on-premisis developers, having there own Dynamics 365 server as part of the development environment, there is however a very simple solution.
 Be aware, this solution makes unsupported changes to the IIS settings, and should never be done on a production environment.
 That said, it actually works.

-You friend is proxy support in the ng server.
+You friend is proxy support in the ng serve.

 In the root folder of your angular app (Demo) add a file name proxy-config.json